 For more information on the Australian Antarctic Program please visit antarctica.gov.au or @AusAntarctic

-Anthropogenic Scrolls will appear in a new permanent gallery of environmental history in 2021.
+Anthropogenic Scrolls will appear in the Museum's new gallery of environmental history in 2022.